pidydx/SMRT/README.md

 Sublime Malware Research Tool

+You must have libmagic installed
+'brew install libmagic'

 This is a Plugin for Sublime Text 2 to provide a number of commonly used tools related to malware analysis and research.

 Current Commands